ucbepic/docetl/README.md

 ## Operation Types

-docetl supports various operation types, each designed for specific data transformation tasks.
+DocETL supports various operation types, each designed for specific data transformation tasks.
 All prompt templates used in these operations are Jinja2 templates, allowing for the use of loops, conditionals, and other Jinja2 features to create dynamic prompts based on input data.

 All operations have the following optional parameters: